Choosing a Raspberry Pi

 - easier long-term maintenance

-After choosing hardware, move to 02-imaging-boot-and-remote-access.md and get a repeatable setup workflow in place before you start building software.
+Continue to 02-imaging-boot-and-remote-access.md to put a repeatable setup workflow in place before you start building software.